Why geothermal energy?

 Other Geothermal Projects in Cornwall

-Geothermal Engineering Limited (GEL) has secured funding of £10.6 million from the European Regional Development Fund to explore the geothermal resources deep beneath Cornwall.
-With £2.4 million from Cornwall Council and £5 million raised privately, the funding has allowed GEL to drill two deep geothermal wells from its site at United Downs, near Redruth.
-If circulation testing over the next few months proves successful, a 1-3MW power plant will be built at the site to demonstrate the technical and commercial viability of supplying both electricity and heat.
+Geothermal Engineering Limited (GEL) secured funding of £10.6 million from the European Regional Development Fund to explore the geothermal resources deep beneath Cornwall.
+With £2.4 million from Cornwall Council and £5 million raised privately, the funding allowed GEL to drill two deep geothermal wells from its site at United Downs, near Redruth.
+A 1-3MW power plant will be built at the site to demonstrate the technical and commercial viability of supplying both electricity and heat.